lthms/FreeSpec/CONTRIBUTING.md

 (*                                                                              |                   | *)
 ```

-It exceeds the 80th column, but only to conclute the term
+It exceeds the 80th column, but only to conclude the term
 `yet_another_function_even_longer y`.
 On the contrary, the following
 line does not meet our requirements, since we introduce a new term
 (here, simply `z`) after the one we were defining while exceeding the